Mihay135/Mihay135/README.md

 ## 📚 Current Projects

-- **University Projects**: Built applications in Java, SQL, C, and RISC-V for coursework.
+- **University Projects**: Built applications in Java, SQL, C, MATLAB, and RISC-V for coursework.
 - **Personal Experiments**: Working on Java Swing CRUD apps, React.js frontends, and more.
 - **Check out my repositories below for the latest projects!**